Back to blog

 The Five Things That Kill Deals

-After reviewing hundreds of HOA documents across thousands of transactions, these are the five issues that most commonly cause buyers to walk away or renegotiate:
+After reviewing hundreds of HOA documents across thousands of transactions, these are the five issues that most commonly cause buyers to walk away or renegotiate.

 1. Underfunded Reserves

-What to look for: The reserve study's "percent funded" metric.
+What to look for: the reserve study's "percent funded" metric.
 Below 50% is a yellow flag.
 Below 30% is a red flag.

-Real scenario: A 40-unit condo building with a reserve study showing 25% funded.
-The roof needs replacement in two years (estimated cost: $320,000).
+Here's a real one.
+A 40-unit condo building, reserve study showing 25% funded.
+The roof needs replacement in two years, estimated cost $320,000.
 The reserve has $80,000 earmarked for roofing.
-Gap: $240,000 ÷ 40 units = $6,000 per unit special assessment.
+That's a $240,000 gap.
+Divide by 40 units and you're looking at $6,000 per unit.
 That's $6,000 you'll owe on top of your mortgage and regular HOA fees.

 2. Pending Litigation

 HOAs get sued, and HOAs sue people.
-Construction defect cases, slip-and-fall claims, neighbor disputes, contract disputes with vendors — the list is long.
+Construction defect cases, slip-and-fall claims, neighbor disputes, contract disputes with vendors.
+The list is long.

 3. Rental Restrictions